Luiz-E-Carneiro/Luiz-E-Carneiro/README.md

 🌍 I aspire to change the world through technology, believing it to be a crucial piece of our future.

 🚀 Currently on a learning journey:
-   - Front-end: HTML, CSS, React.js, JavaScript
+   - Front-end: HTML, CSS, React.js, and JavaScript;
-   - Back-end: JavaScript, PHP, Node.js
+   - Back-end: JavaScript (Node JS), and PHP;
-   - Database: MySQL
+   - Database: MySQL.

-💼 Eager to contribute to meaningful projects that are poised to make a real difference.
+💼 Eager to contribute to meaningful projects poised to make a real difference.

 📧 Reach out to me at "luizec2006@gmail.com".

-Let's code the future together! ✨
+Let's code the future together!
 <!---
 Luiz-E-Carneiro/Luiz-E-Carneiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.